-Neena Satija covers the environment for the Tribune.
-A native of the Washington, D.C. area, she graduated from Yale University in 2011, and then worked for a number of area news outlets, including the New Haven Independent, the Connecticut Mirror, and WNPR/Connecticut Public Radio.
+is an investigative reporter and radio producer for the Tribune and Reveal, a public radio program from the Center for Investigative Reporting.
+Previously, she was the environment reporter at the Tribune.
+A native of the Washington, D.C. area, she graduated from Yale University in 2011, and then worked for the New Haven Independent, the Connecticut Mirror, and WNPR/Connecticut Public Radio.
 She has also been a regular contributor to National Public Radio.
-She previously worked for the Toledo Blade, the Dallas Morning News, and the Boston Globe.
-In her spare time, she enjoys singing (especially in group settings), running, and playing the addictive board game Settlers of Catan.
 As an East Coast transplant she is particularly thrilled with Austin tacos and warm weather.

 As Houston begins to recover from Harvey, a growing chorus of voices is calling for big policy changes to reduce flood damage from future disasters.
 Local officials haven't said much about what they might pursue, but history offers some clues.

 Experts say the flooding in the Houston region could have wreaked far less havoc if local officials had made different decisions over the last several decades.
 But the former head of a key flood control agency strongly disagreed with that take in an interview last year.